cannikin/rememory/README.md

-## RedwoodJS Memory
+## Rememory

-A Playdate game that teaches you about the partners and features of [RedwoodJS](https://redwoodjs.com).
+A Playdate memory game